U.S. flag

 Prevalence

 Nail fungus is very common.
 It is estimated that 3 to 12% of the population are affected.
-Older people are more likely to have it than younger people.
+Older people are more likely to have it than younger people because the immune system becomes weaker as we age.

 Outlook

-Fungal nail infections don't usually have any serious consequences in people who are otherwise healthy, but they rarely go away on their own.
-If left untreated, the fungus may stay on just one part of the nail or it might spread out.
-It is not known how common that is, though.
+Fungal nail infections don’t usually have any serious consequences in people who are otherwise in good health, but they rarely go away on their own.
+Left untreated, the fungus can spread to the nail and destroy it.
+It’s not known how common that is, though.

 Nail fungus can increase the risk of a bacterial infection of the surrounding skin in people with diabetes or a weakened immune system.
-The nail might also thicken, which can make it difficult to walk.
+The nail might also thicken, which can make it difficult to walk (for instance, if your shoe presses against the nail).

 Diagnosis

-It is not always easy to tell a fungal infection from other nail conditions.
+It is sometimes hard to tell a fungal infection from other nail conditions.
 For example, psoriasis can also affect the nails and look like a fungal infection.
-If doctors think that you may have a fungal nail infection, they may take a sample of the nail to be tested.
-A special dye can used to check the sample for fungal spores under a microscope.
-To find out which exact kind of fungus is causing the infection, though, a fungal culture needs to be grown from the sample.
-This can take about three weeks.
-Other – less common – tests are also an option, for example a closer examination of nail tissue in a laboratory.
+There are various ways of testing the nail tissue.
+Your doctor may take a sample of the nail. which can be examined for fungal spores under a microscope.
+To find out which kind of fungus is causing the infection, though, a fungal culture needs to be grown from the sample.
+It may take up to three weeks for the results to come back.

 Prevention

-Nail fungus is believed to often develop as a result of athlete's foot, so preventing athlete's foot could also prevent nail fungus.
-Because fungi grow particularly well in damp surroundings, it's important to make sure you keep your feet dry.
+Nail fungus is believed to often develop as a result of athlete’s foot, so preventing athlete’s foot could also prevent nail fungus.
+Because fungus grows particularly well in damp surroundings, it’s important to make sure you keep your feet dry.
 You could try the following, for example:

-- Drying your feet using both a towel and a hairdryer after showering, having a bath or swimming
+• Drying your feet using both a towel and a hairdryer after showering, having a bath or swimming, especially between your toes

-Damaged nails can make you more prone to nail fungus.
-Well-fitting shoes and socks that aren't too tight can help to protect your toenails from constant pressure when walking or jogging for longer periods of time.
+Damaged nails are more prone to nail fungus.
+Well-fitting shoes and socks that aren’t too tight can help to prevent injury to your toenails by reducing constant pressure when hiking or jogging or during longer walks.

-It is recommended that socks, bedding and towels be washed at 60 degrees Celsius or more to avoid another fungal spore infection.
+Experts recommend washing socks, bedding and towels at 60 degrees Celsius (140 degrees Fahrenheit) or higher to prevent another fungal spore infection.
 There are also special products such as laundry sanitizers that kill fungal spores at low temperatures.
+The spores can survive for up to six months or longer in shoes, so they should be disinfected after any fungal infection.

-But there haven't been any good-quality studies on how effective these preventive measures are.
+There have not been any good-quality studies on how effective these recommendations are.

 Treatment